kevinmburk/cdb-style-guide/style-guide.md

 ### Component Folder Organization

-- Only one JSX component export per file.
+- **Only one JSX component export per file.**
 - Multiple component files can be stored in the same folder, provided they are only used in the master `index.tsx` file.
 If used in other components, the file should be moved up the file tree to the base of where they're shared amongst the children components.
 - If a component is getting big and filled with a lot of business logic functions, they should be moved to a `utils` file.
-Name the file after the parent folder in camelCase, i.e. `tacoMenuUtils.ts`
+Name the file after the parent folder in camelCase, i.e. `tacoMenuItemUtils.ts`

 ### Component File Organization